Factbox: Back to pubs, gyms and movies: plotting the road back to normal

 BRITAIN

 Non-essential retailers in England reopened on April 12 along with pubs and restaurants operating outdoors.
-Restrictions are expected to be eased further on May 17, with the reopening of indoor hospitality, cinemas and sports halls.
+Indoor hospitality, cinemas and sports halls are expected to reopen on May 17.
+Britain will also allow international travel to resume, but people arriving from most major destinations will still be subject to mandatory quarantine.

+The one-metre plus social distancing rule for restaurants and pubs might be ditched on June 21.

+Britain’s sports minister said he was confident sports events could welcome back capacity crowds from June 21, though some “high-risk” venues might need safety measures.

 FRANCE